MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/performance-recommendations-for-unity.md

 ### Optimize depth buffer sharing

-It's recommended to enable **Depth buffer sharing** under **Player XR Settings** to optimize for [hologram stability](../advanced-concepts/Hologram-stability.md).
-When enabling depth-based late-stage reprojection with this setting however, it's recommended to select **16-bit depth format** instead of **24-bit depth format**.
+It's recommended to [enable **Depth buffer sharing**](./recommended-settings-for-unity.md#enable-depth-buffer-sharing) to optimize for [hologram stability](../advanced-concepts/Hologram-stability.md).
+When enabling depth-based late-stage reprojection with this setting, it's recommended to select **16-bit** depth format instead of **24-bit** depth format.
 The 16-bit depth buffers will drastically reduce the bandwidth (and thus power) associated with depth buffer traffic.
 This can be a big win both in power reduction and performance improvement.
 However, there are two possible negative outcomes by using *16-bit depth format*.

 **Z-Fighting**